netfilebox/netfilebox/README.md

 Setup will ask these questions
 ```
+Enter your host OS
 Enter [1] for Windows
 Enter [2] for Linux or Mac

-Enter Install Type
+Enter install type
-Enter [1] to pull pre-built images web/db/Nextcloud from NetFileBox Docker Hub Repo
+Enter [1] pull pre-built images from NetFileBox
-Enter [2] to build all images locally from scratch
+Enter [2] build all images locally from scratch
 ```

-**Install type #2 is not currenly working -- it will be fixed in the next day 01/17/2017**
+---
+**BEGIN Install type [1] only output**

-After several minutes a screen like this will display.  **Wait for all three images to appear**
+After several minutes a screen like this will display for install type [1].
+**Wait for all three images to appear**
 ```
 Every 2.0s: docker images                                                                                                                                             Tue Jan 17 02:44:28 2017